zer0Kerbal/Komplexity/ManualInstallation.md

 # Komplexity (KPLX)

-An Custom Barn Kit config addon that increased Kerbal Space Center building levels to a ten levels instead of the stock game's four.
+A Custom Barn Kit config addon that increased Kerbal Space Center building levels to a ten levels instead of the stock game's four.
 For Kerbal Space Program.

 ## Installation Instructions